tonyfettes/coc-rime/README.md

 :CocInstall coc-rime
 ```

-## Keymaps
+## Commands

-No keymaps for now, maybe in the future we could let
+1. `rime.enable`: enable this source temporarily.
+2. `rime.disable`: disable this source temporarily.
-user to turn of the source.
+3. `rime.toggle`: temporarily toggle the status of the source.

 ## Lists